-Please Note: Wedding candles are to be purchased from Holy Trinity Church at a cost of $15 for two candles.
-Please contact the Parish Office at 317-733-3033 for details.
+Please Note: Wedding candles are to be purchased from Holy Trinity Cathedral at a cost of $15 for two candles.
+Please contact the Cathedral Office at 317-733-3033 for details.

 The Holy Spirit preserved the continuity of the Church through the Sacrament of Holy Ordination.
 Through ordination, men who have been chosen from within the Church are set apart by the Church for special service to the Church.
 Each is called by God through His people to stand amid the community, as pastor and teacher, and as the representative of the parish before the Altar.
 Each is also a living icon of Christ among His people.

 According to Orthodox teaching, the process of ordination begins with the local congregation; but the bishop alone, who acts in the name of the universal Church, can complete the action.
 He does so with the invocation of the Holy Spirit and the imposition of his hands on the person being ordained.
 Following the custom of the Apostolic Church, there are three major orders each of which requires a special ordination.